EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * METHOD_CORR = 4 * method + corr, where method = 0, 1, 2, or 3 and the correlation parameter corr is chosen based on the transport and determines which connection identifiers that are omitted (see {{transport}}).
 * SUITES_U - cipher suites which Party U supports in order of decreasing preference.
 One cipher suite is selected.
 If a single cipher suite is conveyed then that cipher suite is selected.
 If multiple cipher suites are conveyed then zero-based index (i.e. 0 for the first suite, 1 for the second suite, etc.) identifies the selected cipher suite out of the array elements listing the cipher suites (see {{error}}).
 * G_X - the ephemeral public key of Party U
-* C_U - variable length connection identifier
+* C_I - variable length connection identifier
 * AD_1 - bstr containing unprotected opaque auxiliary data

 ### Party U Processing of Message 1

-Party U SHALL compose message_1 as follows:
+The Initiator SHALL compose message_1 as follows:

 * The supported cipher suites and the order of preference MUST NOT be changed based on previous error messages.
 However, the list SUITES_U sent to Party V MAY be truncated such that cipher suites which are the least preferred are omitted.
 The amount of truncation MAY be changed between sessions, e.g. based on previous error messages (see next bullet), but all cipher suites which are more preferred than the least preferred cipher suite in the list MUST be included in the list.